• Skip to main content

 Daytime is more family oriented.
 Hordes of teenagers show up in the evening.
 Puerto Rican teenagers have lots of style.
 They are very cute.

-Puerto Rico Has the World’s Longest Christmas Season
+Puerto Rico Has One of the World’s Longest Christmas Seasons

 Christmas season starts in Puerto Rico on November 19, Discovery Day.
-Things build up past Christmas to Three Kings Day, the Latin gift-giving day.
+Things build up past Christmas to Three Kings Day, the Hispanic gift-giving day.

 The season continues with Las Octavitas, the octave of Three Kings.
 Octaves are a remnant of colonial Catholicism which celebrated festivals for eight days, not just one.
 Celebrating las Octavitas remains part of Puerto Rican identity.